roytang/blog/content/quotes/sig.md

 ---

-I&#x27;m the one that has to die when it&#x27;s time for me to die, so let me live my life, the way I want to.
+I'm the one that has to die when it's time for me to die, so let me live my life, the way I want to.

 - Jimi Hendrix